InfluxGraph/influxgraph/README.rst

 An error will be printed to stderr if a configured aggregation function is not a known valid InfluxDB aggregation method per `InfluxDB function list <https://influxdb.com/docs/v0.9/query_language/functions.html>`_.

-Known InfluxDB aggregation functions are defined at ``graphite_influxdb.constants.INFLUXDB_AGGREGATIONS`` and can be overriden if necessary.
+Known InfluxDB aggregation functions are defined at ``influxgraph.constants.INFLUXDB_AGGREGATIONS`` and can be overriden if necessary.

 .. note::